LYNNE OLSON: IN HER WORDS

 In 1976, Olson was reassigned to Washington, where she was chosen to cover Jimmy Carter’s presidential campaign.
 She left the AP to join the Washington bureau of the Baltimore Sun, where she covered national politics and eventually the White House.

 Her books deal mostly with Britain’s crucial role in World War II.
-Her latest, "Last Hope Island: Britain, Occupied Europe, and the Brotherhood That Helped Turn the Tide of War," was published by Random House in April 2017.
+"Last Hope Island: Britain, Occupied Europe, and the Brotherhood That Helped Turn the Tide of War" was published by Random House in 2017.

 “I rely heavily on the human angle in writing history, which comes from my training as a journalist and a feature writer," Olson said.